Geometry and covariance of symmetric teleparallel theories of gravity: Conclusions

 We have exhibited the behaviour of the equations of motion in the covariant formulation in a FLRW cosmology, for two symmetric teleparallel models: the first as a toy model that considers only one term of the quadratic combination of the non-metricity tensor making up the non-metricity scalar, and the second model consisting of $f(\mathbb Q)$ gravity.
-In both cases we have explicitly proved that the only effect of the covariantisation comes in the requirement of covariant conservation for the matter source.
+In both cases we have given an explicit illustration for our general proof that the only effect of the covariantisation comes in the requirement of covariant conservation for the matter source.
 Consequently, we raise the pertinent question whether it is worthwhile pursuing the covariant approach.
 On one hand, there is a demand for non-conserved theories in nowadays research in modified gravity.
 But on the other hand, this prohibition costs higher derivatives in the action, with all the potential consequences.